davidchin/switchhub/README.md

 # SwitchHub

 SwitchHub is a finite state machine written for JavaScript.
 It can help you manage the state of an object declaratively.
+It can determine and transition to its future state by looking at its current state and your actions.
+Also, it can undo and redo transitions.

 [![Build Status](https://travis-ci.org/davidchin/switchhub.svg?branch=master)](https://travis-ci.org/davidchin/switchhub)